What is dongchimi?

 - Sprinkle about 2 tablespoons of salt and optional 1 tablespoon sugar (use it if your radish is bitter) over the radishes and toss well to coat evenly.
 Let sit for about 30 - 40 minutes until the radish sticks have softened and released some liquid.
 Drain, saving the liquid in a bowl or pot you'll be using to make the brine.
 Do NOT rinse the radish.
 Place the radish in the jar or kimchi container.

 - While the radish is salting, whisk together the glutinous rice powder and 1 cup of water, and simmer over low heat, stirring occasionally, until the mixture thickens into a thin paste.
-Set aside to cool.
+Set aside to cool it.

 - Place the pear (or apple), garlic, ginger and optional onion in the blender.
 Add 1/2 cup water.
 Puree it as fine as possible.
-Run it through a fine strainer to remove any leftover solids, if desired.
+Run it through a fine strainer to remove leftover solids for cleaner broth, if desired.

-- To make the brine, add 9 cups of water to the reserved liquid from salting the radish.
-Stir in the salt, aromatic vegetable puree, and glutinous rice paste.
+- To make the brine, add about 9 cups of water to the reserved liquid from salting the radish and cabbage.
+Add the aromatic vegetable puree and glutinous rice paste.
 Stir in salt, starting with a tablespoon.
-Stir well to dissolve the salt.
-(Start with a smaller amount of salt, taste after stirring before adding more salt.)
+Stir well to dissolve the salt, and taste it before adding more salt.

 - Place the salted radish and cabbage in a jar or air-tight container.
 Add the scallion and peppers.
 Pour the brine over.
 Stir well together.
 Taste the brine.
 Add more salt if necessary.
 If the brine is too salty, add more water to dilute.
 It should be a tad salty to eat as is.